Waseem3216/Projects/XYMZ_SUITE_WEB_APP/README.md

 **Screenshot:** XYMZ.Fleet – Team & Workload

-- **Roster panel:**
+**Roster panel:**

 - Lists members in the selected organization
 - Shows each member’s email and task counts

-- **Workload & Roles:**
+**Workload & Roles:**

 - Total members
 - Active projects
 - Average tasks per person

-- **Focus panel:**
+**Focus panel:**

-  - Narrative explanation of current capacity (e.g., “1 member(s) are sharing 3 task(s)”)
+- Narrative explanation of current capacity (for example, “1 member(s) are sharing 3 task(s)”)

 This view makes it easy to see whether workload is balanced or if someone is overloaded.